regismantunes/RA.SDK/README.md

 # RA.SDK Solution

 Welcome to the **RA.SDK** repository!
 This solution provides utilities packaged as NuGet libraries `RegisAntunes.Utilities` and `RegisAntunes.Utilities.Windows` along some tests.
 Below, you'll find guidance about the structure, purpose, and usage of the contained projects.
+Additionally, it includes the `RA.Console.DependecyInjection` console framework for building DI-driven, attribute-based console applications.

 ## Table of Contents